j2store/userguide/payflowpro_payment_plugin.md

 The type of transaction.
 If you choose SALE, then the payment will be captured immediately after a customer makes the payment.
 If you choose Authorization, then Payment will not be captured.
 You will have to capture it manually by going to Paypal Manager.
 Default value: Sale

+**Use sandbox for testing**

+Set this to YES, only if your account is in TEST mode.

+>IN LIVE SITE, THIS SHOULD BE SET TO NO.